ECB to acknowledge weak growth but keep policy unchanged

 The problem is that a growth dip, seen as temporary just a few months ago, shows no sign of going away.

-Manufacturing contracted near the end of 2018, export growth slowed and sentiment indicators are falling toward multi-year lows.
+Manufacturing contracted near the end of 2018, export growth slowed and sentiment indicators are falling towards multi-year lows.

-A predicted rise in underlying inflation has also failed to materialize and employment growth is slowing, a worrying sign for wages and inflation.
+A predicted rise in underlying inflation has also failed to materialise and employment growth is slowing, a worrying sign for wages and inflation.

 All this suggests that the euro zone is now growing at or even below trend, so inflationary pressures may take longer to build, testing the credibility of the ECB, which has undershot its price growth target since early 2013.